Nathaniel-Vaur-Henel/spring-utilities/README.md

 In [libraries](libraries) you will find code to import into your project.
 In [examples](examples) you will find examples code to show how you can use it.
-We will write tests and tiny runnable applications to help you to understand the implementation.
+We will write tests and tiny runnable applications to help you to understand how to use our utilities.